 The Institutional Review Board (IRB) is charged with ensuring the rights and welfare of human subjects in a research setting.
 IRBs help to make sure that research institutions are following the federal regulations.
-This helps protect not only research participants, but also researchers and their institutions.
+This protects not only research participants, but also researchers and their institutions.

 The IRB is responsible for reviewing all "human subjects research."
 Human subjects are any living individual from whom an investigator obtains data though an intervention or interaction.
-How you get information can vary, such as by direct interviews, observation, biospecimens, and information from a secondary source.
-These activities, among others, involve "human subjects."
+Sources of information vary, such as direct interviews, observations, biospecimens, and secondary sources.
+All of these activities, among others, involve "human subjects."
 Research is gathering and/or analyzing information to develop or contribute to "generalizable knowledge."
 Any project that intends to apply results to a group other than the people in the study counts as research.
 The full definitions of human subjects and research can found in our SOPs, available on the IRB's website.